SAT University Admissions Guide

 Georgia Institute of Technology (Georgia Tech) is a public research university in Atlanta, Georgia, renowned for its engineering and technology programs.

-Georgia State University is a public research university in downtown Atlanta with test‑optional undergraduate admissions through Summer 2025.
+The University of North Georgia is a public senior military university offering test‑optional undergraduate admissions through Summer 2026.

 Ready to find the right university for your SAT score?